syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 The output directory can be customized as per your need.

 Now, SkiaSharp.Linux NuGet will be generated in the mentioned output directory and add the generated NuGet as additional reference.
 You can also find the SkiaSharp.Linux NuGet package created by us from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/SkiaSharp.Linux.1.59.3-2103435070#).

-N> If you are performing Word to PDF conversion in Linux Docker, then it is necessary to add the **RUN apt-get update && apt-get install -y libfontconfig1** command into docker file of project.

 Frequently Asked Questions
 * [How to copy necessary fonts to Linux containers?](https://help.syncfusion.com/file-formats/docio/faq#how-to-copy-necessary-fonts-to-linux-containers)